AwesomeWM Compatibility

 c:set_xproperty() | Write X11 client property | No-op |

-Why These Can't Work
+Why X Properties Can't Work

-X Properties: In X11, windows have arbitrary named properties (atoms) that apps and WMs use to communicate.
+In X11, windows have arbitrary named properties (atoms) that apps and WMs use to communicate.
 Examples: _NET_WM_NAME, _MOTIF_WM_HINTS, custom properties.
 Wayland has no equivalent - apps communicate via Wayland protocols instead.

 Behavioral Differences